The Edge of Heaven (film): Plot

-Retired widower Ali Aksu (Tuncel Kurtiz), a Turkish immigrant living in the German city of Bremen, believes he has found a solution to his loneliness when he meets Yeter Öztürk (Nursel Köse).
+Retired widower Ali Aksu (Tuncel Kurtiz), a Turkish immigrant living in Bremen, Germany believes he has found a solution to his loneliness when he meets Yeter Öztürk (Nursel Köse).
 He offers her a monthly payment to stop working as a prostitute and move in with him.
 After receiving threats from two Turkish Muslims for the work she does, she decides to accept his offer.
 Ali's son, Nejat Aksu (Baki Davrak), a professor of German literature, does not have time to respond to the prospect of living with a woman of "easy virtue" before Ali is stricken with a heart attack.
 He softens to her: he learns that she has told her 27-year-old daughter she is a shoe saleswoman, sending shoes to her in Turkey to support that story, and wishes her daughter could receive an education like his.

-Back home from the hospital, Ali suspects Yeter and his son may have had a liaison.
-When his drunken demands of Yeter cause her to threaten to leave, he strikes her and she dies from the blow.
+After returning home from the hospital, Ali suspects Yeter and his son may have had a liaison.
+When his drunken demands of Yeter cause her to threaten to leave, he strikes her, and she dies from the blow.
 Ali is sent to prison.

 Nejat travels to Istanbul to search for Yeter's daughter, Ayten (Nurgül Yeşilçay), and assumes responsibility for her education.
 Unable to locate her through her family and not having any recent photos of her, he posts flyers with Yeter's photo throughout the area, in hope that it will lead to the daughter.
 When he posts a flyer in a small German language bookstore that happens to be for sale, he finds himself charmed into buying it.